LLNL/RAJA/docs/sphinx/user_guide/feature/tiling.rst

       });
   });

-In the example above the ``RAJA::tile`` method is used to generate a tile from the larger iteration space.
+In the example above the ``RAJA::tile`` method is used to generate a tile in the larger iteration space.

 This approach requires source code changes if the developer wanted to remove tiling, while RAJA kernel enables switching between tiling and non-tiling via execution policies and recompilation.
 Tile size in ``RAJA::launch`` can be be selected dynamically and tiles are created on the device.